tang03130313/data-centric-cohort-refinement/README.md

 ---

-## 📌 Dataset: MIMIC-IV
+## Dataset: MIMIC-IV

 This project uses the publicly available [MIMIC-IV](https://physionet.org/content/mimiciv/2.2/) database from PhysioNet.

-> ⚠️ Due to data use agreements, we do not include raw MIMIC-IV files in this repository.
+> ⚠Due to data use agreements, we do not include raw MIMIC-IV files in this repository.
 > Please obtain access via PhysioNet and prepare the following:
 - `labevents.csv`: laboratory events (including creatinine, ItemID 50912)
 - `mimc_organize.csv`: organized admissions file with `subject_id` and `admittime`

 ---

-## ⚙️ Dependencies
+## ⚙Dependencies

 ```bash
 pip install -r requirements.txt